vib-bic-training/2024_Bioimaging_data_analysis_on_HPC/README.md

 >
 > 2. Upload/download dataset to the HPC using Globus
 >
-> 3. Uisng via the BANDs platform seleveral bioimage analysis tools such as Napari, QuPath etc...
+> 3. Using BANDs platform to access to several bioimage analysis tools such as Napari, QuPath etc...
 >
 > 4. Run some pipeline
 >